Swedish football league system: Current system in men's football

-2019

 The table below shows how the current system works.
 For each division, its Swedish name and number of clubs is given.
 It is not certain that each division is a feeder of teams to the division that lie directly above it and relegates teams to the divisions that lie directly below it, even though this usually is the case.
-As of the 2018 season, both Norra and Södra leagues of Ettan are composed of 16 clubs, similar to Allsvenskan and Superettan.
-For level 6 to level 9, the number of clubs are as of 2013.

 Current system in women's football

 In 2013 the two second tier divisions were combined in the new Elitettan.